 A separate British study conducted by the Medicinal Plant Research Center (MPRC) also concluded that sage helps memory, reports Science Daily.
 In this study, a group of 44 young adults were given either a placebo or sage oil capsules and then given a word recall test.
 Those subjects who had taken the sage oil capsules did significantly better on the test than those who took the placebo.

-The National Center for Complementary and Alternative Medicine (NCCAM) states on its website that a small clinical study suggests sage extract was "better than placebo at enhancing thinking and learning in older adults with mild to moderate Alzheimer's disease."
+According to Nature's Pathways, a small clinical study suggests sage extract was "better than placebo at enhancing thinking and learning in older adults with mild to moderate Alzheimer's disease."
 Previous MRPC studies led sage to be investigated as a potential treatment for Alzheimer's disease due to its ability to inhibit the enzyme that breaks down acetylcholine.
 A drop in acetylcholine levels is linked to Alzheimer's.